expo/expo/docs/versions/v17.0.0/introduction/installation.md

 ### iOS simulator

 Install [Xcode through the Apple App Store](https://itunes.apple.com/app/xcode/id497799835).
 It'll take a while, go have a nap.
-Next, open up Xcode, go to preferences and click the Components tab, install a simulator from the list [(screenshot).](/_static/img/xcode-simulator.png)
+Next, open up Xcode, go to preferences and click the Components tab, install a simulator from the list.

 Once the simulator is open and you have a project open in XDE, you can press _Open on iOS simulator_ in XDE and it will install the Expo client to the emulator and open up your app inside of it.